strang3nt/AdvancedAlgorithmsLab_21-22/Reports/Lab2/src/Introduction.md

 ## Graph data structure

-The Graph itself is the same as the structure implemented during the previous assignment thus (citing from the previous report):
+The Graph itself is the same as the structure implemented during the previous assignment, from the previous report:

     `Graph` is the name of the data structure representing a simple undirected graph.
 Instead of working with references, as one would have done with C-like